pingcap/docs/performance-tuning-methods.md

 #### Query Per Second, Command Per Second, and Prepared-Plan-Cache

-By checking the following three panels in Performance Overview, you can learn the application workload type, how the application interacts with TiDB, and whether the application fully utilizes TiDB [execution plan cache](/sql-prepared-plan-cache.md).
+By checking the following three panels in Performance Overview, you can learn the application workload type, how the application interacts with TiDB, and whether the application fully utilizes TiDB [prepared plan cache](/sql-prepared-plan-cache.md).

 - QPS: Short for Query Per Second.
 It shows the count of SQL statements executed by the application.
 - CPS By Type: Short for Command Per Second.
 Command indicates MySQL protocol-specific commands.
 A query statement can be sent to TiDB either by a query command or a prepared statement.